RobbieStrauch/New-Dawn-Aether-Hearts/README.md

 INFR - 3110U - Game Engine Design and Implementation

-In this for our game, we were tasked to implement
+For our game, we were tasked to implement

 2 design patterns, 3 Management Systems with one being a DLL, compare performance, and a bonus Management System